9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/Terms/Simple brute force attacks.md

 _[[Simple brute force attacks]]._ When attackers try to guess a user's login credentials, it’s considered a simple brute force attack.
 They might do this by entering any combination of usernames and passwords that they can think of until they find the one that works.

+_[[Simple brute force attacks]]_ are an approach in which attackers guess a user's login credentials.
+They might do this by entering any combination of username and password that they can think of until they find the one that works.